Marindrew/pairing-tests/README.md

-# 101 Ways pairing tests
+# Marindrew pairing tests

 *Kudos to the team at the Guardian who came up with these pairing tests*

-This repo contains the pairing test exercises that are used in the 101 Ways recruitment process.
+This repo contains the pairing test exercises that are used in the Marindrew recruitment process.

 ## License